We’ve discussed the early 1920s in the previous blog post, so let’s address what came next.

 The attached list marked “ B ” lists these warehouses by classes, name, address, and warehouse number, together with their concentration status.

-It’s clear from this memorandum that the number of concentration warehouses was still being reduced in 1925.
-The government sanctioned consolidations began in 1922, but it was taking a long time to get it all moved into the approved locations.
+It’s clear from this memorandum that the consolidation of America’s whiskey stocks and the number of legally appointed concentration warehouses was still underway in 1925.
+The government-sanctioned consolidations had begun in 1922 with the passage of the Concentration Act, but it was taking a long time to get all of America’s whiskey stocks moved into their government-approved locations.
 Lawsuits and logistics made the transition a slow one.
-Once the country’s whiskey was finding its way to its final storage location, the wheels were set in motion to bottle it all and cease the aging process.
+Once the country’s whiskey stocks were transported to their final storage locations, the wheels were set in motion to bottle it all- thus, ceasing the barrel-aging process.

-A slowly decreasing supply of medicinal whiskey was becoming problematic, especially for those that would suffer financially by losing access to its “steady supply.”
-Now that only a handful of wealthy interests were controlling America’s whiskey stocks, there would need to be a push to regain the right to distill whiskey again.
-The Willis-Campbell Act, a 1921 supplement to the Volstead Act, explained that when medicinal whiskey stocks ran low, the manufacturing of liquor would need to commence in order to fill America’s need.
+The slowly decreasing supply of medicinal whiskey was becoming problematic, especially for those suffering financially through their loss of access to their “steady supply.”
+Now that only a handful of wealthy interests were controlling America’s whiskey stocks, there was a sudden need to regain the right to distill whiskey once again.
+The Willis-Campbell Act, a 1921 supplement to the Volstead Act, explained that if and when medicinal whiskey stocks ran low, the manufacturing of liquor should commence to fill America’s demand.
 It stated:

 “No spirituous liquor shall be imported into the United States, nor shall any permit be granted authorizing the manufacture of any spirituous liquor, save alcohol, until the amount of such liquor now in distilleries or other bonded warehouses shall have been reduced to a quantity that in the opinion of the commissioner will, with liquor that may thereafter be manufactured and imported, be sufficient to supply the current need thereafter for all non-beverage uses…”